 Verify that the Linux virtual machine is prepared for use as a desktop.
 See Create a Virtual Machine and Install Linux and Prepare a Linux Machine for Remote Desktop Deployment.

-Verify that View Agent is not installed on the Linux virtual machine.
+Verify that Horizon Agent is not installed on the Linux virtual machine.

-- Power off the virtual machine. and log in to the RHEL 6.6 guest operating system as a local user configured with sudo rights.
+- Log in to the RHEL 6 guest operating system as a local user configured with sudo rights.

 - In vSphere Web Client, select the virtual machine and, under the VM Hardware tab, click Edit Settings.